This simple garden hose repair can resurrect old leaking garden hoses and give you years more use from your old hoses.

 I am a “jack of all trades, master of none”.
 But over the years I have found that most household tasks and repairs I can do myself.
-About the only things I won’t tackle myself is complicated electrical repairs or plumbing that requires soldering pipe.
+The only things I won’t tackle myself are complicated electrical repairs or plumbing that requires soldering pipe.
 Anything else is fair game and I see it as a chance to save our family a lot of money.
-If you are careful, do your homework and take your time most home repairs can be done by the home owner.
+If you are careful, do your homework, and take your time most home repairs can be done by the homeowner.

 Now I can’t guarantee that every Friday will be a “do it yourself Friday” on the blog.
 But any time I do a project and I think it can help you, I’ll post about it.

 So let’s start out with a simple garden hose repair project that I did this week:

 So it’s happened to us all, we accidentally step on the end of our hose, or maybe run it over with the car or like mine, the hose is just so old that the hose end starts leaking.
 Hoses are expensive right!
 This spring mine just started leaking like crazy and making a mess.

 So what do you do, throw out the hose and buy a new one?
 No way!
 Use this simple garden hose repair.
 Just go to Walmart, Home Depot or the local hardware store and buy a hose end replacement.
 In fact when the end of the gardening season comes around a lot of the box stores are looking to get rid of what’s left in their inventory and they have some great clearances.
 I think I found mine on clearance for like 75 cents and I bought a couple just to have when I needed them.
 75 cents and about 10 minutes of my time is way cheaper than the $25 to $50 I would pay for a new hose, especially for one as long as this one.

 First, cut the old hose end right off with a sharp knife.
 Cut it back a few inches so that you cut off any damage or rotting that might be present.